snel-repo/ComputationThruDynamicsBenchmark/README.md

 ```

-You will need to pip install DSA: MotorNet should be installed automatically.
+MotorNet and DSA should be installed automatically.
-See those repos for detailed instructions.
+See those repos for detailed instructions on their use.
 DSA: https://github.com/mitchellostrow/DSA
 MotorNet: https://www.motornet.org/index.html